consoledotdev/home/content/tools/server-monitoring.md

 {{< tools/category-review/card-heading name="Logic Monitor" thumbnail="/img/favicons/www.logicmonitor.com.png" url="https://www.logicmonitor.com" score="none" >}}

-Logic Monitor tricks you into thinking you are signing up for a trial but you can’t actually test the product without speaking to someone - you are actually “requesting” a trial, not signing up.
+Logic Monitor tricks you into thinking you are signing up for a trial but you can't actually test the product without speaking to someone - you are actually “requesting” a trial, not signing up.
 Coupling this with the fact that they do not list their pricing anywhere makes for a frustrating experience for the developer who just wants to try the product themselves.